tomkilpatrick/tomkilpatrick.github.io/_pages/about.md

 AMS Air-Sea Interaction Committee
 ------
-Since 2017, I have served on the American Meteorological Society Air-Sea Interaction Committee.
-As part of this responsibility, I am helping organize the [Air-Sea Interaction Conference](https://annual.ametsoc.org/index.cfm/2021/program-events/conferences-and-symposia/22nd-conference-on-air-sea-interaction/) at the upcoming [AMS Annual Meeting](https://annual.ametsoc.org/index.cfm/2021/), which will be held in virtual format January 10-14, 2021.
-Hope to see you there!
+From 2017--2021, I served on the American Meteorological Society Air-Sea Interaction Committee.
+As part of this responsibility, I helped organize the [Air-Sea Interaction Conference](https://annual.ametsoc.org/index.cfm/2021/program-events/conferences-and-symposia/22nd-conference-on-air-sea-interaction/) at the [2021 AMS Annual Meeting](https://annual.ametsoc.org/index.cfm/2021/).

 At BOEM
 ------
-At the Bureau of Ocean Energy Management (BOEM), I am working in the Division of Environmental Sciences.
-We oversee scientific research on the outer continental shelf that helps to ensure offshore energy resources (oil, gas, wind, tidal, etc.) are utilized responsibly.
+At the Bureau of Ocean Energy Management (BOEM), I work in the Office of Environmental Programs at headquarters.
+We manage scientific studies on the outer continental shelf that help to ensure offshore energy resources (oil, gas, wind, tidal, etc.) are utilized responsibly.
 My responsibilities include studies related to physical oceanography and coastal winds (e.g., air quality).

 Other interests